"

 Figure 2.5.
 Caution Is Required! / Photo Credit: ulleo, CC0

-How Dangerous is Welding, Really?
+How Dangerous is Welding Really?

 Table 2.1.
 Welder Fatalities in 2021

-Cause of death
+Cause of death Number of fatalities

-Being struck by equipment or objects
+Being struck by equipment or objects 28

-Falls
+Falls 14

-Electrocution
+Electrocution 4

-Other
+Other 2

 * from the U.S Bureau of Labor Statistics “Injuries, Illnesses, and Fatalities: TABLE A-5.
 Fatal occupational injuries by occupation and event or exposure, all United States, 2021

-More detailed and specific stats are difficult to find due to employment classifications being general, such as “Manufacturing.”
-Anecdotally speaking, every welder will experience burns, either from sparks, heat from welding, or light.
+Welders should always wear proper safety gear and follow safety procedures to reduce the risk of injury or death.
+Anecdotally speaking, every welder will experience injuries in the course of their work.
+The most common is burns, either from sparks, heat from welding, or light.
 At some time or another, every welder will get a piece of grit in their eye.
 Many welders will miss some time at work during their working career due to an on-the-job injury.
 Most injuries are minor, and the likelihood of a welder being killed on the job is minimal.
-As a welder, I have never gone to work in the morning, wondering if that was the day I would die on the job.
+As a welder myself, I have never gone to work in the morning wondering whether that would be the day I would die on the job.

 Unsafe Conditions vs. Unsafe Acts